 Home renovations are a fairly large investment, and for a lot of people, this can be incredibly intimidating.
-If you are not too excited about the idea of spending tens of thousands of dollars all at once, payment schedules can be a wonderful way to break up your payments into smaller and more affordable chunks—and we are happy to offer this.
+If you are not too excited about spending tens of thousands of dollars all at once, payment schedules can be a wonderful way to break up your final payment into smaller and more affordable chunks—and we are happy to offer this.

 How We Can Help

-Offering payment schedules is something that we are very happy to be able to do, and we know that our clients love it too.
-Like you, we are not all that thrilled at the prospect of making a significant investment all in one day, which is why we offer these payment schedules to make everything a little bit easier.
+Offering a construction payment schedule for our services is something that we are very happy to be able to do, and we know that our clients love it too.
+Like you, we are not all that thrilled at the prospect of making a significant investment all in one day, which is why we offer these contractor payment schedules to make everything a little bit easier.
 Be aware that every business will approach schedules a little bit differently.

 What is a Material Deposit?

-In order to be able to provide you with a payment plan, we do request that you help us to mitigate some of the risks.
+In order to be able to provide you with a construction payment schedule template, we do request that you help us to mitigate some of the risks.
 Obviously, we cannot spend a bunch of money upfront and risk a homeowner changing their mind at the last minute.
 This is why we request a material deposit when we agree to a payment schedule.

-A material deposit is an upfront fee that we charge before we make any steps forward.
+A material deposit is an upfront fee we charge before we make any steps forward.
 On average, we request a deposit of 30% of the total order.
-This means that if you were to invest in a $100,000 renovation with one of our payment schedules, we would ask you to provide us with 30% in advance.
+If you were to invest in a $100,000 renovation with one of our progress payment schedules, we would ask you to provide us with 30% in advance.
 In the same way that you are trusting us to deliver an incredible renovation, we do expect to receive the appropriate compensation for the job on time.

 We have found that a 30% deposit helps us to be able to get the ball rolling and set the renovation into motion.
 This amount will allow us to pay the subcontractors, order a portion of the materials, and get started on time.
 A lot of the time, homeowners are relieved to find that they can invest a more reasonable amount in the beginning and pay as the job reaches key milestones.